by275/plex_autoscan/README.md

      },
      ```

-   - For example, if you store your files under a Google Teamdrive called "shared_movies" and within a Media folder (`shared_movies/Media/...`), the server path mappings will look like this:
+   - For example, if you store your files under a Google Shareddrive called "shared_movies" and within a Media folder (`shared_movies/Media/...`), the server path mappings will look like this:

      ```json
      "SERVER_PATH_MAPPINGS": {